New Education Policy 2023 in India [Updated]

 New Education Policy 2023: Digital Inclusions

-Digital techniques of teaching have recently been a component of schooling due to technological advancements.
-Let us have a look at the digital techniques that the government will adopt to improve education through NEP 2023.
+Digital teaching techniques have recently been a component of schooling due to technological advancements.
+Let us look at the digital techniques the government will adopt to improve education through NEP 2023.

 • The government will create a NETF (National Educational Technology Forum).
 This conference will aim to improve digital teaching methods in various schools by presenting new and innovative ideas.

-• The government will establish a new organisation that will work across the country to offer more resources for digital education.
+• The government will establish a new organization that will work across the country to offer more resources for digital education.

 • There will be technology integration to improve the many operations in the classroom.